 The desk chair also needs to be comfy.
 You’ll hopefully be spending a lot of time in it, so you shouldn’t be thinking about your comfort when you’re in the music-making zone.

 In addition to your basic home recording studio setup, it might be wise to have some hardware equipment you can use outside of your digital audio interface.
 This way, you can make beats on the go, or practice your music production chops even when you're away from your home recording studio.

-At the very least, investing in basic tools like a midi controller will help elevate your decent home studio to a move professional level.
+At the very least, investing in basic tools like a midi controller will help elevate your decent home studio to a more professional level.
 Invest in studio gear that makes your home recording studio setup more efficient overall.

 8. Additional Instruments

-If you're an instrumentalist yourself of plan on hosting session musicians in your home recording studio, it's a good idea to have a couple of tangible instruments as a part of your home recording studio equipment supply.
+If you're an instrumentalist yourself or plan on hosting session musicians in your home recording studio, it's a good idea to have a couple of tangible instruments as a part of your home recording studio equipment supply.
 This could include a couple of guitars, a drum kit, even a hardware piano.

 Only invest in what makes the most sense for your home recording studio.
 Make sure your audio interfaces can accommodate the instruments you choose.
-You'll also want to have plenty of cables for each instrument ready to go.
+You'll also want to have plenty of audio cables for each instrument ready to go.